-2. Overview of 2020 - 21
+2. Overview of 2021 - 22

-The focus for 2020 - 21 was to ensure the Commission's continued compliance with the Welsh Language Standards.
+The focus for 2021 - 22 was to ensure the Commission's continued compliance with the Welsh Language Standards.

-During the year, the Commission has been able increase its number of Welsh speakers within its workforce to five (33%) and continue to improve its ability to provide an effective Welsh Language service to its stakeholders.
-The Commission has also provided support to staff members who started 'Learner' courses through the provision of time off to attend classes as well as funding the cost of the courses.
-In addition, two senior members of staff attended 'Leading in a Bilingual Country' a training course provided by Academi Wales.
+During the year, the Commission has maintained its number of Welsh speakers within its workforce (33%) and continued to improve its ability to provide an effective Welsh Language service to its stakeholders.
+The Commission has also provided support to staff members who undertook Welsh Language courses (Mynediad and Gloywi/Hyfedredd) through the provision of time off to attend classes as well as funding the cost of the courses.

-Like many other public bodies, the Commission moved to home working in due to the pandemic.
+Like many other public bodies, the Commission continued to maintain hybrid working arrangements due to the ongoing pandemic and opened up access to the office in line with changes to COVID-19 regulations.
 Throughout this period the Commission has been able to continue to provide a Welsh language phone service to its stakeholders.